 Bigstock

-If your position is full-time, it’s likely that you will be offered some type of benefits package by the employer.
-You should pay careful attention to what is offered because these benefits can actually add significant value to the overall compensation package.
+If your position is full time, it’s likely that you will be offered some type of benefits package by the employer.
+You should pay careful attention to what is included because these benefits can add significant value to the overall compensation package.
+Look for information on insurance plans, 401(k) or other retirement savings plans, and additional perks that may be available to you.

 Other Expectations